25 Mar Networking in social distancing times

-If you are an entrepreneur, I’m sure you’ve attended at least one networking event in the last few years.
+If you own a business or work for a non-profit, I’m sure you’ve attended at least one networking event in the last few years.
 If you’re reading this, chances are we met at a networking event.

+And then what?
 Once the call starts, all microphones should be muted so that the background sound does not interfere with the person speaking.
-Like in-person networking events, you’ll probably be given about 30 seconds to introduce yourself formally to the group.

 Keep it simple!